Program OverviewPrinter Friendly

 - Thanks to small class environments, you connect with experienced, knowledgeable Office Administration - Legal faculty members.

-- You develop expertise in essential automated office systems such as word processing, spreadsheet, database and presentation software.
+- You develop expertise in essential automated office systems such as word processing, spreadsheet, database and presentation software and legal administration software

-- Earning a diploma that reflects high standards of learning enhancaes career opportunities.
+- Earning a diploma that reflects high standards of learning enhances career opportunities

 Qualified graduates of Office Administration - Legal may be eligible to participate in an articulated program with select universities, institutes and professional associations.
 These partnerships allow them to apply academic credit towards further study.